Jamil Taji, M.D.

 Who qualifies for a lung screening?

 Lung screening is a test to look for signs of lung cancer in people who are at an increased risk for developing this life-threatening disease.
-Typical criteria to qualify for screening are:
+Typical criteria to qualify for screening include current or past smokers between ages 55 and 80 who smoked an average of one pack per day for 30 years.

-While these are the basic criteria, other things are usually also considered when evaluating patients for lung screening.
+While this is the basic criteria, other factors usually also are considered when evaluating patients for lung screening.
 Talk to your health care team for more information.

 What are the symptoms of lung cancer?